Meghan Markle and Prince Harry Bring (a Ginger!) Baby Archie to Event!

 Meghan Markle and Prince Harry Bring (a Ginger!)
-Baby Archie to Meet Archbishop Desmind Tutu
+Baby Archie to Meet Archbishop Desmond Tutu

 The Archbishop meets Archie!